-I am delighted to introduce to you a refreshed Improvement Strategy 2019-22.
-This demonstrates how we have successfully strengthened our improvement support role and function across the Care Inspectorate and celebrates the difference that has made, ultimately, to the lives of people experiencing care.
-It also provides an insight in to what our improvement support offer will be over the next three years, how we will identify where improvements are required, and how we will build further the skills, confidence and capacity for improvement support with our own staff and across the social care sector in Scotland.
+I am delighted to introduce the refreshed Improvement Strategy 2019-22.
+This demonstrates how we have successfully strengthened our improvement support role and function across the Care Inspectorate and celebrates the difference that has been made, ultimately, to the lives of people experiencing care.
+It provides an insight into what our improvement support offer will be over the next three years and how we will identify where improvements are required.
+The strategy describes how we will build the skills, confidence and capacity for improvement support with our own staff and across the social care and early learning and childcare sectors in Scotland.
 It supports our new corporate plan and contributes to realising our vision and pursuing our common purpose which is world class care.

 In 2017, we produced the very first Care Inspectorate Improvement Strategy with agreement from our Board.
-The Model for Improvement has been used successfully as our improvement methodology.
-This methodology is research-based and has shown that across health and social care it can support the process of self-evaluation, providing a framework for identifying and planning improvements, testing changes, evaluating if an improvement has taken place and implementing long term changes.
+The "Model for Improvement" 1 on page 6 How to Improve has been used successfully as our improvement methodology.
+This methodology is research-based and has shown that it can support the process of self-evaluation across health, social care and early years.
+This model provides a framework for identifying, testing and evaluating if an improvement has taken place to support implementing long term changes.
 A number of providers, partnerships and care services have been through our improvement workshops and with support from our inspection staff found this framework successfully supports improvement in care.

 In the Care Inspectorate, we are in a unique position in that we provide scrutiny and assurance and we support improvement.
 Scrutiny drives continuous improvement and acts as a diagnostic tool on which we can plan our improvement support activity.
 We have a commitment to collaborative improvement and working in partnership and strengthening relationships with our stakeholders.
-Our improvement support is shaped by what people experiencing care tell us is not working well along with our intelligence.
-You will find in this refreshed improvement support, growing innovation and growing involvement.
-This will be underpinned by the development of more indepth workshops to build improvement capacity and capability with a view to spreading and sustaining effective practice.
+Our improvement support is shaped by what people experiencing care tell us is not working well alongside the intelligence that we gather.
+In this refreshed improvement strategy, there is a particular focus on three specific areas of growth - growing improvement support, growing innovation and growing involvement.
+This will be underpinned by the development of more in-depth workshops to build improvement capacity and capability with a view to spreading and sustaining effective practice.

 • Growing improvement capacity and capability - this is integral to the core purpose of our work; we have a duty to support improvement in care.
+This is expressed in the extract from the relevant legislation which is as follows: